AnalyticAce/SupportAgent/README.md

 An intelligent AI-powered SaaS support agent built with OpenAI GPT-4 and Pydantic-AI.
 This project demonstrates how to create an automated customer support system that can handle user queries, check account statuses, manage subscriptions, and determine when to escalate issues to human administrators.

+> [!NOTE]
-> **Note**: This is a simple implementation designed to serve as a foundation that can evolve with multiple features.
-The current version provides basic functionality for AI-powered support, with an extensible architecture that allows for easy addition of new capabilities, tools, and integrations as your support requirements grow.
+> This is a simple implementation designed to serve as a foundation that can evolve >with multiple features.
+The current version provides basic functionality for AI-powered >support, with an extensible architecture that allows for easy addition of new capabilities, >tools, and integrations as your support requirements grow.

 ## 🌟 Features